Kitware/vtk-book/VTKBook/08Chapter8.md

 By default picking is performed with the class vtkPropPicker.
 This class uses hardware-accelerated picking so it is generally faster than software based picking.
 Unlike the other hardware accelerated class (vtkWorldPointPicker), it returns the instance of vtkProp that was picked as well as the (x,y,z) world coordinate value

 Figure8-39 summarizes the five concrete picking classes.
-Picking is built into the vtkRenderWindowInteractor class using the "p" key (see ["RenderWindowInteractor"](03Chapter3#Chapter 3 - Introducing RenderWindowInteractor) in [Chapter 3](03Chapter3)).
+Picking is built into the vtkRenderWindowInteractor class using the "p" key (see {ref}`"RenderWindowInteractor" <chapter-3-introducing-renderwindowinteractor>` in [Chapter 3](03Chapter3)).
 By default a vtkPropPicker is created and used, but you are free to specify your own picker type.

 ### Examples